Developer-Autodesk/adn_viewer_gem_test_app/README.md

   end
 ```

+Note: for the filepath feild, the sample filepath is "#{Rails.root}/public/Test.dwg".
+Here the file Test.dwg has been stored in the public folder of the Rails app created.
+You can do that or even put up a link to wherever you've put up your file.
 Go ahead and change the feilds here with your credentials, choice of bucket name and file.
 Read through the commands and comments to understand the gem functions. <br />
 Finally, add the following code to file app/views/welcome/index.html.erb:
 ```